Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 Because I was recovering from eye surgery, I did not have much prepping time (actually none) but Shelly pitched in so it was still a productive week.
 I did have one Amazon purchase of note.
 This essential oil diffuser uses water and essential oils to make make a mist of micro-particles and disperse them into the air.

 Do I feel the healing qualities of the essential oils this way?
 The jury is still out.
 I used a combination of lemon and lavender oils and the smell was heavenly plus, the changing lights were soothing.
 A bit of an extravagance I know, but heck, it was my birthday after all.

 Other preps this week were the purchase of a dozen packs of my favorite Bear Creek Soups at our local drugstore.
 These soups have a long shelf life, are light weight to carry, and super-delicious.
-They normally sell for close to $5.00 each but were on sale for $2.79.

 Why do I mention this?
 Sometimes you can find prepping bargains in the most unlikely places.
 Keep an eye peeled and a little extra cash on hand so you can stock up when you find something that would make the perfect addition to your food storage panty.

 Okay, enough about me.
 Let’s get on to the Sunday Survival Buzz.